Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

 - `Early boot DMA Protection` - Enables IOMMU DMA protection early during POST.
-  DMA protection is a feature that utilizes the IOMMU early in the boot process to prevent rogue DMA-capable devices such as PCIe add-in cards and USB 3 devices from access to memory.
+  DMA protection is a feature that utilizes the IOMMU early in the boot process to prevent rogue DMA-capable devices such as PCIe add-in cards, USB4/thunderbolt devices from access to memory.
 This prevents a class of DMA attacks that allow for exfiltration of secrets and installation of malware early in the boot process.

 - `Keep IOMMU enabled when transfer control to OS` - (only available when `Early boot DMA Protection` is selected) Keeps IOMMU DMA protection enabled